simplesamlphp/simplesamlphp/docs/simplesamlphp-install.md

 [Maintenance and configuration: Apache](simplesamlphp-maintenance.md#apache-configuration).

-Configuring Ngynx
+Configuring Nginx
 ------------------

 Examples below assume that SimpleSAMLphp is installed in the default location, `/var/simplesamlphp`.
 You may choose another location, but this requires a path update in a few files.
 See Appendix for details ‹Installing SimpleSAMLphp in alternative locations›.

 The only subdirectory of `SimpleSAMLphp` that needs to be accessible from the web is `www`.
-There are several ways of exposing SimpleSAMLphp depending on the way web sites are structured on your Ngynx web server.
+There are several ways of exposing SimpleSAMLphp depending on the way web sites are structured on your Nginx web server.
 The following is just one possible configuration.

-Find the Ngynx configuration file for the virtual hosts where you want to run SimpleSAMLphp.
+Find the Nginx configuration file for the virtual hosts where you want to run SimpleSAMLphp.
 The configuration may look like this:

     server {
         listen 443 ssl;